Graciekan21/commkids/README.md

 - Navigation bar with links to different sections (Home, Gallery, Schedule, Signup).
 - Smooth scrolling effect when clicking on navigation links.
+- The nav bar has is made with the animation effect.
 ![Nav Bar]()

 - **Home Section**